anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.rst

 `flavours and additional capabilities <#workload-flavours-and-other-capabilities-specifications>`__ information.

 In this section we will specify the capabilities and features associated with each of the defined profiles and extensions.
-Each Profile (for example, :numref"`Cloud infrastructure Profiles`), and each Extension associated with that profile, specifies a predefined standard set of infrastructure capabilities that workload vendors can use to build their workloads for deployment on conformant cloud infrastructure.
+Each Profile (for example, :ref:`Cloud infrastructure Profiles`), and each Extension associated with that profile, specifies a predefined standard set of infrastructure capabilities that workload vendors can use to build their workloads for deployment on conformant cloud infrastructure.
 A workload can use several profiles and associated Extensions to build its overall functionality as discussed below.